I’m an editor, problem-solver and communications specialist based in London, UK. Here’s how I’m spending my time, and what I’m thinking about.

 We’re also currently experimenting with ways for public servants to contribute that take less than an hour.

-I’m working on a collection of old and new poems about men and work.
-I’m also trying to get into a journaling habit — to make up for my terrible memory, build a habit of writing, and to close the day.
+I keep a journal to make up for my terrible memory, to build a habit of writing, and to close the day.

-I’m trying to improve my photography.
+I’m trying to improve my photography and camera work.
 In particular, I want to get better at picking subjects, getting colours to pop, and using light creatively.
+I shoot with a Canon EOS 5D Mark IV.